Age-Appropriate Chores for 8-10 Year Olds (Daily, Weekly, & Allowances)

 Kids love money!
 Who doesn’t, right?
 Especially 8 to 10-year-olds.

 This age group is starting to realize that money can get the things they like.
 They are starting to love the idea of having their “own money” to buy “whatever they want”.

 Although introducing them to the concept of money management and value at a young age is important, it is just as crucial to make sure we are doing it correctly.

 It is not recommended that children receive monetary compensation to do all household chores.

-Doing chores is part of their contribution for being part of the family.
-Also, doing chores teaches them how to care for themselves and be responsible for their surrounding and belongings.
-Therefore, chores should not be conditional to monetary compensation, because that can create a sense of confusion and set false expectations down the road.
+Doing chores is part of their contribution to being part of the family.
+Also, doing chores teaches them how to care for themselves and be responsible for their surroundings and belongings.
+Therefore, chores should not be conditional on monetary compensation, because that can create a sense of confusion and set false expectations down the road.

-With that said, you can designate special “optional” tasks that they can do for money, once their daily chores are completed.
+With that said, you can designate special “optional” tasks or “Work for Hire” chores that they can do for money, once their daily chores are completed.

 Optional tasks should be a bit more complex in nature and not interfere with their expected daily chores.